nikhilsbhat/helm-drift/docs/doc/drift_all.md

-## drift run
+## drift all

-Identifies drifts from a selected chart/release
+Identifies drifts from all release from the cluster

 ### Synopsis

-Lists all configuration drifts that are part of specified chart/release if exists.
+Lists all configuration drifts that are part of various releases present in the cluster.

 ```
-drift run [RELEASE] [CHART] [flags]
+drift all [flags]
 ```

 ### Examples

 ```
-  helm drift run prometheus-standalone path/to/chart/prometheus-standalone -f ~/path/to/override-config.yaml
+  helm drift all --kube-context k3d-sample
-  helm drift run prometheus-standalone --from-release
+helm drift all --kube-context k3d-sample -n sample
 ```

 ### Options